 I am a medical doctor and population geneticist deeply interested in molecular evolution and its implications in human population history and medical genomics.
 During my PhD I was trained in evolutionary and population genetics, which complemented my previous medical background.
 As a postdoctoral fellow with Dr. Carlos Bustamante and research associate at Stanford University, my work integrated genomics, evolution and precision medicine in many different projects involving large collections of populations, in particular from the Americas and the Pacific.
 Our group is interested in human evolution, adaptation, and population history as well as the biomedical implications of human genetic diversity in underserved populations of the world.

-I am the academic and administrative assistant of the Lab.
-Recently I obtained my PhD degree in Plant Biotechnology here in Cinvestav.
-I am interested in detecting molecular evolution and selection signatures in nematode genomes, specifically the entomopathogenic nematode S. carpocapsae.
+I manage the Mexican Biobank project.
+Previously I worked as the academic and administrative assistant of the Lab.
+I obtained my PhD degree in Plant Biotechnology here in Cinvestav-Langebio working with the detection of molecular evolution and selection signatures in nematode genomes, specifically the entomopathogenic nematode S. carpocapsae.

 I am a graduate of the Undergraduate Program on Genomic Sciences from the National Autonomous University of Mexico, and obtained my PhD degree from the Graduate Interdisciplinary Program in Genetics at the University of Arizona.
 The focus of my dissertation was the use of SNP array data to infer the demographic history of human admixed populations.
 I am involved in different projects at the Moreno Lab including the demographic study of Near and Remote Oceania and the ancestry service at LANGEBIO.
 My interests are human evolution, population and forensic genetics.
 I love Star Wars.